bonitasoft/bonita-doc/md/design-application-page.md

 # Design an application page

-So far with a process, data, forms and connectors we build a fully functional software solution to our need of managing claims.
+So far with a process, data, forms and connectors we built a fully functional software solution to manage our need around claims.
 But what if we want to have a dashboard with all ongoing claims?
 Such dashboard is not a process, you should not have to "start" it in order to view it.
-Bonita applications is the answer to such need.
-And the first of build an application is to create pages.
+Bonita application is the answer to such need.
+And the first step to build an application is to create pages.

 Pages in Bonita are a lot like forms: they are created with the UI Designer with the same sets of widgets.
-The main difference is that they are not bind with a process definition (like instantiation forms and user tasks forms).
+The main difference is that they are not bound with a process definition (like instantiation forms and user tasks forms).
 An application page can display business data values, charts and even let the user start a process or execute a task by displaying the appropriate form.

 For this example we will build a basic page that display in a table all the claims submitted.
 To create a new page:
 - click on the UI Designer icon in the Studio tool bar